xi-ve/IdleonWeb/README.md

 **Setup fails?**
 - Make sure Python 3.8+ and Node.js are installed
+- Try running `python setup.py` - it can automatically install missing dependencies using package managers
-- Try running the setup script as administrator (Windows)
+- Run as administrator if needed (Windows)

 ### Getting Help